Things to See & Do

 In 2008 a new Anzac War Memorial was erected at Beadon Point in Onslow, depicting the Australian Defence Force’s badge emblem of the Rising Sun insignia.

 Designed by internationally acclaimed artisans Charlie and Joan Smith of Smith Sculptors, the work is a technical feat of astrophysics to achieve the accuracy required for the flaming sun orb to appear centre stage within the sculpture as it rises over the bay.

-The Annual Onslow Rodeo is a must-see community event if you are around town or passing by in August.
+The Onslow Rodeo is a must-see community event if you are around town or passing by in August.

 Held every year, the Onslow Rodeo is a true insight to the town’s outback culture with many travelling from the local stations to attend.

 Passion of the Pilbara Festival (biennial event)

 POPis a two day fun-filled family festival, jam packed with kids activities, high profile entertainers, live music, stage shows, carnival rides, amusement games, show bags, food, drinks and more.